reflectoring/reflectoring.github.io/_posts/2020-07-07-aws-localstack.md

 image:
   auto: 0072-aws
 ---
-During the initial days of development, it helps to focus on writing code for the application instead of spending time on setting up the environment for AWS connectivity.
-We access various AWS services, while building applications - for example, upload file in S3, store some data in DynamoDb, send message to SQS, etc.  Setting up a development environment for using these services is complex and time-consuming.
-Instead, we use LocalStack](https://github.com/localstack/localstack) to develop and unit test our applications with mock implementations of these services.
+During the initial days of development, we prefer to focus on writing code for our application instead of spending time on setting up the environment for accessing AWS services.
+We access various AWS services, while building our applications - for example, upload file in S3, store some data in DynamoDb, send message to SQS, etc.

+Setting up a development environment for using these services is complex and time-consuming.
+Instead, we use [LocalStack](https://github.com/localstack/localstack) to develop and unit test our applications with mock implementations of these services.
 We switch to the real services only in the integration environment.

-I will take you through some of the scenarios where we can use LocalStack in the following sections along with code samples.
+In this article, I will take you through some of the scenarios where we can use LocalStack in the following sections along with code samples.
 The complete code samples are available in the git repo.
  {% include github-project.html url="https://github.com/pratikdas/localstack" %}

 ## Why Use LocalStack
-The method of temporarily using dummy objects in place of actual ones is a time tested way of running unit tests on applications having external dependencies, most appropriately called [Test Doubles](http://xunitpatterns.com/Test%20Double.html).
+The method of temporarily using dummy (mock, fake, proxy and several others are part of the folklore) objects in place of actual ones is a time tested way of running unit tests on applications having external dependencies, most appropriately called [Test Doubles](http://xunitpatterns.com/Test%20Double.html).
 We implement Test Double of our AWS services with LocalStack.

-Some other methods of doing this-
+Some of the other methods of doing this are -

 Manual - Using a mock object with frameworks like Mockito during unit testing.
-Do it yourself - Using a homegrown solution deployed as a service.
+DIY (Do It yourself) - Using a homegrown solution deployed as a service.

-LocalStack gives a good alternative to these approaches.
+LocalStack gives a good alternative to both these approaches.
 1. With Localstack we can run our applications without connecting to AWS.
 2. Avoid the complexity of AWS configuration and focus on development.
 3. Integrate LocalStack in our DevOps pipeline.
 4. Enrich our test leveraging LocalStack's integration with JUnit using a runner and a JUnit 5 extension
-5. error scenarios can be configured
+5. Error scenarios can be configured

 ## Making This Work - Endpoint Override
-Our usage of LocalStack revolves around two core aspects - Run LocalStack in a Docker container
+Our usage of LocalStack revolves around two core aspects -

+1. Run LocalStack in a Docker container

-Override the AWS endpoint with URL of LocalStack LocalStack is a python application designed to run as an HTTP request processor listening on specific ports.
-We run the docker image
+2. Override the AWS endpoint with URL of LocalStack

+LocalStack is a python application designed to run as an HTTP request processor, listening on specific ports.
+We run the docker image of LocalStack.

-We access AWS services from CLI and our applications using AWS SDK (Software Development Kit).
+We access AWS services from the CLI or from our applications using the AWS SDK (Software Development Kit).

 The AWS SDK (Software Development Kit) and CLI are an integral part of our toolset for building applications with AWS services.
 The SDK provides client libraries in all the popular programming languages like java, node js, python for accessing various AWS services.
 It essentially does the heavy-lifting of securely connecting to the AWS services.

 Both the AWS SDK and the CLI give an option of overriding the URL of AWS API in the local environment for connecting to LocalStack.
 We do this in AWS CLI using commands like this:
 ```